Skip to content

 Thworping through time and space, one adventure at a time!

-The Long Game is a satire on the media and a commentary on technological advancement, both themes that are prevalent in Series 1.
-It has a similar aura to Vengeance on Varos, but it’s not quite as bleak.
-It also seeks to teach us about the responsibilities of time travel and the consequences of misusing it.
+The Long Game serves as both a satire on the media and a reflection on the consequences of technological advancement—two recurring themes in Series 1.
+It shares some thematic DNA with Vengeance on Varos, though it’s not as relentlessly grim.
+The episode also delves into the responsibilities of time travel and the consequences of abusing it, though its narrative weight is undercut by an overemphasis on Bruno Langley’s Adam, one of the series’ least likeable characters.

 When I think of the segments with the Ninth Doctor, his companions, and these television parodies, almost every moment I remember is actually in Bad Wolf and not this episode.
 It is almost uncanny how little of this satellite is explored beyond the most superficial critiques of modern technology and its role in human culture.
 I recognize there is some intelligent, thoughtful ways to explore these ideas, and science fiction has done it before and since The Long Game.